 dismissal from the program, completion of a Master’s degree based on work

-accomplished, as deemed by the committee and adviser.
+accomplished, as deemed by the committee and advisor.

 9. Dissertation.
 The ability to conduct independent research and competence in scholarly writing must be demonstrated by the preparation of a dissertation on the main topic of specialization in accordance with the regulations of the Office of Graduate Studies (or its equivalent administrative office).
 The contents and conclusions of the dissertation must be defended at the time of the final oral defense (see below) and approved by the Doctoral Committee.
 Copies of the dissertation must be available in the department office at least ten working days before the date of the final oral examination.
 Preparation of a manuscript(s) for publication of the information contained within the dissertation is expected prior to, or within one month after, approval of the dissertation by the committee at the final oral examination.